NDK22/mlproject/README.md

     - Writing Score
     - Reading Score

-2. Click on the "Predict your Maths Score" button.
+2. Click on the "Predict your Math Score" button.

 3. The predicted math score will be displayed on the screen.